 - If an agreement is not reached, the student conduct officer will forward the situation to the Faculty-Student Disciplinary Committee for a formal hearing.

-- If you have questions regarding the student conduct process, please contact the Office of the Dean of Student Affairs at 718-368-5563.
+a.
+If you have questions regarding the student conduct process, please contact the Office of the Vice President of Student Affairs at 718-368-5563.

-- Students have the following rights during a formal hearing: to present his/her side of the story, to present witnesses and evidence on his/her behalf, to cross-examine witnesses presenting evidence against the student, to remain silent without the assumption of guilt, and to be represented by legal counsel or an advisor at the student's expense.
+a.
+Students have the following rights during a formal hearing: to present his/her side of the story, to present witnesses and evidence on his/her behalf, to cross-examine witnesses presenting evidence against the student, to remain silent without the assumption of guilt, and to be represented by legal counsel or an advisor at the student's expense.
+If the respondent or the complainant requests it, the college shall assist in finding a legal counsel or advisor.
 Please be advised that anything the student states during a formal hearing may be held against him/her at a non-college hearing.

 - The chairperson shall preside at the hearing.
 The chairperson shall inform the student of the charges, the hearing procedures and his or her rights.

 - After informing the student of the charges, the hearing procedures, and his or her rights, the chairperson shall ask the student charged to plead guilty (responsible) or not guilty (not responsible).
 If the student pleads guilty (responsible), the student shall be given an opportunity to explain his/her actions before the committee.
 If the student pleads not guilty (not responsible), the college shall present its case.
 At the conclusion of the College's case, the student may move to dismiss the charges.
 If the motion is denied by the committee the student shall be given an opportunity to present his or her defense.